Bliksempie/fractured-world/chronicles/008-gravebloomer-fragments.md

 **Midgame**: Audio captured in an underground rail system where no power remains.

-> "You don’t *hear* the choir.
+> "You don't *hear* the choir.
 You feel it in your bones.
 And then you remember something you never lived."

 *If analyzed, the Chronicle notes this as a harmonic behavior linked to Gravebloomer coordination across cities.*
 <!-- /fragment-meta -->